soshalyze/socialyze_doc/architecture/SAD.md

 ### 5.1 User Management Subsystem

-The application `django.users.auth` provides the necessary functionality for user registration and authentication.
+The module `django.users.auth` provides the necessary functionality for user registration and authentication.
-Registration and Login views are implemented in the `users` package.
+The `users` package implements the Registration and Login views by using the functions provided by `django.users.auth`.
-The interface provided by the `auth` package is then used in the `app` subsystem that provides the main functionality of the application.
+The `app` subsystem provides the main functionality of the application.
+The database models in `app` are tied to the `User` model of the `auth` package as foreign keys.

 Generally, in order to use the app, a user must be registered and logged in.
+If a user is not logged in, he will be asked to do so as soon as he attempts to access the dashboard view.
+The Django-internal `django.users.auth` module manages these access restrictions.

 ### 5.2 Data Retrieval Subsystem